Frequently Asked Questions

 What does U14 mean?

-U14 means that an athlete must be under the age of 14 as September 1 of the given calendar year in order to play.
+U14 means that an athlete must be under the age of 14 as of May 1 for Spring Try League and September 1 for Fall Try League of the given calendar year in order to play.

 Will my 6 year old be playing with a 14 year old?

 No, definitely not.
-We will be breaking up the athletes into different groups depending on age and ability level.
+We will be breaking up the athletes into different groups depending on age, size, and ability level.
 We understand the different abilities of age groups and safety is paramount.

 Absolutely!
 As with any sport, injuries can occur, but the safety of every player is paramount.
 Among the first skills coaches will teach is how to play, tackle, and fall safely.